 The reason intermittent fasting is worth playing with this holiday (DEPENDING) is because it gives your organs a few extra hours to deal with nasty foods it has to clean out.
 The time not eating also helps promote health hormonal balance in your body.

-is don’t eat for 16 hours of the 24 in a day.
+The basic principle of IFing is don’t eat for 16 hours of the 24 in a day.
 Easy right?
 Then if you want to supercharge it – make your first meal high-ish in protein.
-Click here for a really long and detailed post about it.
+Click here

 Health Tip 2) Bicarbonate of Soda / Sodium Bicarbonate